 The best way to avoid sap and resin, is to resist the urge to park underneath, or even near trees.
 While a leafy canopy may protect your car’s exterior from UV rays, and keep your cabin cool on a hot day, it makes your vehicle a prime deposit spot for sap.
 Sap is super lightweight too, so even parking in the proximity of a tree can result in a sticky anointment on a windy day.

 If you have to park under a tree, your top option is going to be to seek cover.
 If zoning allows it, a pop-up carport or DIY parking garage of some sort will provide sufficient protection There’s also the car cover alternative, which requires a bit more effort on the driver’s end, but will shield a vehicle all the way down to the wheels once affixed.

 Steps for Removing Tree Sap from Your Vehicle

-- A box cutter blade (for removing tree sap on glass ONLY)
+- (1) box cutter blade for removing tree sap from glass

-- Your muscles, perhaps a few beers, and a bucket full of patience
+- Your muscles, a few extra beers, and a shit-ton of patience

 Step 1 – Wash the Entire Vehicle

 Even if it appears that only one small area has tree sap on its surface, it’s always best to play it safe, and wash the whole damn car with the two-bucket car washing method.
 This will remove any other unsavory contaminants, and with a little luck, maybe even eliminate that sticky tree sap.